Gehstock/Mist_FPGA/Arcade_MiST/Galaga Hardware/DigDug_MiST/readme.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: DigDug  port to MiSTer by MiSTer-X
+-- Arcade: DigDug  port to MiST by Gehstock-- 23 September 2019 --

--- 21 September 2019
---
+DIGDUG.ROM is required at the root of the SD-Card.

 ---------------------------------------------------------------------------------
 -- FPGA DigDug for XILINX Spartan-6
 ------------------------------------------------